jb753/turbigen/doc/tutorial.rst

        # ...

-Now that the static states are known, the density can be using in the conservation of mass equation to continue with evaluating areas, the RMS radius, and the shaft angular velocity.
+Now that the static states are known, the density can be used in the conservation of mass equation to continue with evaluating areas, the RMS radius, and the shaft angular velocity.
+The completed function is:

 .. code-block:: python
    :caption: fan.py